-- A. Admission to JH
+A. Admission to JH

-- 1. Admission Guidelines
+Admission Guidelines

 - a.
-Pursuant to Senate Bill 439, youth must be at least twelve (12) years of age to be booked into JH.
-The only exception to this age requirement, which must be approved by the division director (DD) of JH or Juvenile Court Services (JCS), is if a youth under the age of twelve (12) is alleged to have committed on of the following offenses:

-- (1) Murder
+Pursuant to WIC 602, youth must be at least twelve (12) years of age to have charges filed and thus be booked into Juvenile Hall (JH).
+The only exception to this age requirement, which must be approved by the division director (DD) of JH or Juvenile Court Services (JCS), is if a youth under the age of twelve (12) is alleged to have committed on of the following offenses: - (1) Murder - (2) Rape by force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (3) Sodomy by force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (4) Oral copulation by force, violence, duress, menace, or fear of immediate and unlawful bodily injury - (5) Sexual penetration by force, violence, duress, menace, or fear of immediate and unlawful bodily injury